lrodero/cats-effect-tutorial/tutorial.md

 constructs to deal with this.

 First, we will use a flag to signal when the server shall quit.
-The server will run on its own `Fiber`, that will be canceled when that flag is set.
+The server will run on its own fiber, that will be canceled when that flag is set.
 The flag will be an instance of `MVar`.
 The `cats-effect` documentation describes `MVar` as _a mutable location that can be empty or contains a value, asynchronously blocking reads when empty and blocking writes when full_.
 That is what we need,